Young couple smiles as they sit by their sofa looking at a computer screen

 Table of contents

-1. You can apply for more than one credit card at a time, but it may affect your credit score.
+1. You can apply for more than one credit card at a time, but it’s not always the best idea.

-2. Every credit card application results in a hard inquiry on your credit report, which can impact your credit score.
+2. Every credit card application results in a new hard inquiry on your credit report, which may impact your credit score.

 3. It may be best to spread out applications for new credit cards by several months.